TheNivas/LearningScala/9B_Conditional_Statement_and_Loops/src/main/scala/Notes.md

   println(s"Value of i is $i")
 }
 ```

 with condition

 ```scala
     var numberList2 = List(1,2,3,4,5,6,7,8,9,10)
     for (i <- numberList2 if i%2 == 0){
       println(s"Value of i is $i")
     }
 ```

 Yield:

 ```scala
     //yield
     var evenNumberList = for (i <- numberList if i%2 == 0) yield i
     println(evenNumberList)
 ```

 ## Break Statement: scala 2.8

-<mark>break is implemented as an object </mark>, so we'll need to make an object
+**break is implemented as an object**, so we'll need to make an object

 ```scala
 import scala.util.control.Breaks
 val breakObject = new Breaks